View Dale Myerchin's Obituary on crookstontimes.com and share memories

 |

+Dale suffered a massive stroke while on a family vacation to Vail, CO in November of 1995.
+Unfortunately, he was unable to return to work and he officially retired in 2005.
+Sadly, Jean passed away in Nov of 2009.
+Soon after Dale moved into The Summit Assisted Living apartments and eventually became a resident of the Villa St Vincent.
+He enjoyed visiting and getting to know fellow residents and is remembered for coming up with nicknames for many of the Villa staff members.

+Dale is survived by his children and their spouses: Susan and Tim LeBlanc, Bismarck, ND, Michele and Joe Leas, Crookston, MN, Steven and Angela Myerchin, Bismarck, ND; seven grandchildren: Breanna (Brady) Baildon, Alex LeBlanc, Cameron Leas, Andrew (Emily) LeBlanc, Rachel LeBlanc (Jordan Upgren), Grace and Ethan Myerchin; and one great grandson, Lucas Upgren.
+He also leaves behind siblings: Sheldon (Diana) Myerchin, Deb (Greg) Nelson, Harvey (Carolyn) Myerchin, Mary Beth (Don) Solheim, Ted Myerchin, Joyce (Gary) Klava, Audrey McNulty (Patrick Mangan), Dennis (Delores) Myerchin; brother-in-law Sherman Hirsch; sister-in-law Marlene Beedy and many nieces, nephews, cousins and step-brothers and sisters.
+In addition to Jean, his beloved wife of 44 years, Dale was preceded in death by a grandson, Matthew LeBlanc, his father, Walter Myerchin; mother, Mildred Myerchin Overgaard; step-father, Albert Overgaard; sister Marilyn Hirsch; two sisters-in-law, Cindy Myerchin and Helen Randel; parents-in-law, Truman and Bernice Danielson; brothers-in-law, Marty McNulty and David Beedy; and a niece, Rene' Myerchin.
+While it was difficult to say goodbye, his family is very thankful to have had him for so many years and are happy that he now has joined loved ones in heaven.
+May God bless the memory of Dale LeRoy Myerchin.

-Dale L. Myerchin, 79, of Crookston, MN, passed away peacefully on Saturday afternoon, January 18, 2020, at the Villa St. Vincent with family at his side.
-A Memorial Mass of Christian Burial for Dale Myerchin will be celebrated at 2:30pm, Friday, January 24, 2020, at the Cathedral of the Immaculate Conception in Crookston, MN with The Very Rev. Vincent Miller, presiding.
-Visitation with his family will be held at the Stenshoel-Houske Funeral Home on Thursday from 5-7:00pm, with a 7:00pm prayer service, and will continue at the Cathedral for one hour prior to the funeral on Friday.
-Inurnment will take place in Crookston's Calvary Cemetery in the Spring.
+The funeral service for Dale Myerchin will be held at 2:30 pm, Friday, January 24, 2020, at the Cathedral of the Immaculate Conception in Crookston with The Very Rev. Vincent Miller, presiding.
+Visitation will be at Stenshoel-Houske Funeral Home on Thursday from 5-7:00 pm, with a 7:00 pm prayer service, and at the Cathedral for one hour prior to the funeral.
+Military Honors will be provided by the Crookston Veterans Council and the MN National Guard Honors Team from Moorhead.
+Cremation has taken place.
+Inurnment will take place in Calvary Cemetery in the spring.

 www.stenshoelhouske.com